LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Dataset Creation

-\textbf{Data Collection.} We used the Socio-Moral Image Database (SMID) foundation of our safety data collection.
-The SMID dataset is a human-created set of images that have been annotated on various safety dimensions.
+We used the Socio-Moral Image Database (SMID) \cite{crone2018TheSocio} as the foundation of our safety data collection.
+The SMID dataset is a human-created set of images annotated on various safety dimensions.
 While this dataset serves as a solid basis, it suffers from a large imbalance in the number of images per safety category.
 Specifically, most SMID images depict \textts{violence} or \textts{hate} while there are nearly none depicting sexual content and only a few \textts{self-harm} or \textts{animal cruelty}.
 To achieve a better balance among the categories, we extended the dataset with web-crawled images.
-To this end, we web-scraped images from Google and Bing Search, collecting enough images to ensure that each category contains at least 100 images of different safety severity levels.
+To this end, we web-scraped images from Google and Bing Search, collecting enough images to ensure each category contains at least 100 images of different safety severity levels.

-Next, we annotated our dataset based on the 9 safety categories and 2 general safety ratings.
+\textbf{Human Annotation.} Next, we annotated all images according to our safety risk taxonomy, labeling each image with a safety category and respective rating.
 In general, two ratings (\textit{un/safe}) suffice for safety documentation.
-For more nuanced ablations and evaluation, we additionally subdivide these two ratings: \textit{unsafe} into \textit{Highly Unsafe} and \textit{Moderately Unsafe} and \textit{safe} into \textit{Barely Safe} and \textit{Generally Safe} (more details at App.~\ref{fig:dataset}).
+For more nuanced ablations and evaluation, we additionally subdivide these two ratings: \textit{unsafe} into \textit{Highly Unsafe} and \textit{Moderately Unsafe} and \textit{safe} into \textit{Barely Safe} and \textit{Generally Safe} (more details at App.
+Fig.~\ref{fig:dataset}).
 Images with extreme safety ratings (\textit{Highly Unsafe} and \textit{Generally Safe}) will usually have a more significant negative impact if misclassified.
 Hence, our additional rating subdivision for these instances facilitates more careful consideration of impact.
-In addition to our human annotation, we also provide synthetic labels.
-Specifically, we generated assessment rationales using \llava-34B in zero-shot fashion and filtered the generated assessments so that the zero-shot predicted rating matches the human rating (78\% of all).
-In the assessment, as rating and category are generated before the rationale, the latter is conditioned on the former.
-This conditioning follows the idea of chain-of-thought (CoT \cite{wei2022chain}) and further improves rationale quality \cite{brack2023illume,alkhamissi-etal-2023-opt}, as a VLM with strong commonsense capabilities will produce coherent rationales, given prior knowledge (input image, rating, and category).
-While these generated rationales may not be perfect, they nonetheless enable generalization to useful rationales during training and enable knowledge distillation from the largest and strongest pre-trained model to smaller and more efficient ones \cite{wang2023efficient}.